 Let’s get into it!

-Step 1: Build Out Separate Pages On Your Website for Each Location
+1. Build Out Pages For Each Location

 An example of one way to do this for a business with many locations across multiple states could be:

 yourbiz.com/locations/ for a list of all the locations